jarowmyers/jarowmyers.github.io/dockerlab.md

 Then, retrying the startup command worked.
 It runs and downloads all the wordpress information and starts it on localhost:8000.

 In firefox, I then navigated to localhost:8000 and the wordpress page is there.

+The initial wordpress page.
 ![The initial wordpress page.](/images/initialimage.png)

+The wordpress setup page.
 ![The wordpress setup page.](/images/setuppage.png)

+The wordpress dashboard.
 ![The wordpress dashboard.](/images/wordpressdashboard.png)